merenlab/merenlab.org/_posts/anvio/2015-12-07-predicting-number-of-genomes.md

 All you need to do is to run this command for HMM hits for thoese gene collections to be added to the database you just created:

 {% highlight bash %}
-$ anvi-populate-search-table -c contigs.db
+$ anvi-run-hmms -c contigs.db
 {% endhighlight %}

 And this is how this step goes on my screen as anvi'o goes through each single-copy gene collection:

 {% highlight bash %}
-$ anvi-populate-search-table -c contigs.db
+$ anvi-run-hmms -c contigs.db
 HMM profiles .................................: 4 sources have been loaded: Alneberg_et_al (34 genes), Dupont_et_al (111 genes), Campbell_et_al (139 genes), Creevey_et_al (40 genes)
 Sequences ....................................: 32265 sequences reported.
 FASTA ........................................: /var/folders/nm/jmps9l7j7w1dr8rbpv119zgr0000gn/T/tmpU2EHjX/sequences.fa